German Citizenship Restoration: Legal avenues to reclaim citizenship

 Prior to 1949, any German citizen who had become a citizen of another country before November 25, 1941, would have lost their German citizenship according to Sec.
 25 of the German Citizenship Act: they relinquished their citizenship and claimed a different one.
 However, given the adoption of the Basic Law in 1949, people who emigrated because of Nazi policies and acquired a new citizenship, and their descendants, have the right to the German citizenship that was withdrawn.

 The avenue to reclaim citizenship has been available since 1949.
 Under Article 116 (paragraph 2) of Germany's Basic Law, any citizen during the Nazi regime, or his or her descendants, who lost his or her citizenship for "political, racist, or religious reasons" has the right to have it reinstated.
 The law does not require them to give up citizenship of whatever country where they currently reside.
-In 2010, 815 applicants from the US requested restoration of citizenship.
+In 2010, 815 applicants from the United States requested restoration of citizenship.